 During the Provisional Status timeframe, the student organization will be allowed to do the following:

 - Reserve meeting rooms - facilities may be used only for the purpose of forming the organization.
 Privileges of financial solicitation, presentation of speakers, social events (including the Blu's Orgs Bash), etc. are reserved for fully RSO's (Recognized Student Organizations) only.
-(Please note - due to the Covid-19 pandemic, meeting room usage and set-up will be restricted for the duration of the fall, 2020 semester.)
+(Please note - due to the Covid-19 pandemic, meeting room usage and set-up will be restricted for the duration of the Spring, 2021 semester.)

 - Set up tables in the Davies Center for recruitment purposes only.
-(Please note - due to the Covid-19 pandemic, tabling restrictions will be in place for the fall, 2020 semester.)
+(Please note - due to the Covid-19 pandemic, tabling restrictions will be in place for the Spring, 2021 semester.)

 - Utilize bulletin board space (to display posters) and digital advertising to conduct membership drives.